What’s new this winter in Chamonix

 Over the last couple of years the lift company has used dynamic pricing for daily ski lift passes and due to its success these daily best deal ski passes continue this season.
 You may be able to benefit from discounted daily rates if you choose to come skiing outside the peak weeks.

 The CHAMSKIDEAL allows you to ski in Brévent-Flégère, Grands Montets and Le Tour-Vallorcine.
 You need to buy in advance and it's only valid for the chosen date.
 It's well worth looking at the website to see if your dates match a reduced price lift pass - some reductions are up to 50%.
-Book online at chamskideal.
+Book online.

 In town